antonbarty/cheetah-2017/README.md

         $ make

-- If you want to install just do.
+- If you want to install just do:

         $ make install